Restricted Stock Unit (RSU)

 Conclusion

-Restricted stock units aren't just a way to pay employees; they connect how hard employees work with how well the company does.
+Restricted stock units are not just a way to pay employees; they connect how hard employees work with how well the company does.
 RSUs make employees feel like they own a piece of the company, so when the company does well, they do, too.
 This motivates the employees and helps everyone succeed together.

 Bajaj Finserv app for all your financial needs and goals